AndyJacobBarth/Problems/LeetCode/merge-two-sorted-lists/merge-two-sorted-lists.md

 fl iter
 ```

+That makes $5$ pointers before we've even begun to do anything, so you may think this is overkill.
+In fact, a slight optimization is to just switch `l1` and `l2` if the head `val` of `l1` $>$ `l2`, and return `l1` at the end (it doesn't matter which list you return, as long as it's the smallest `val`).
+This would require some third pointer `temp` that will act as a temporary pointer to `l1` so that they can be swapped, and you still need some pointer `iter` to iterate through `l1` since you want to keep `l1` to return.
+All-in-all, you will have $4$ pointers this way, which isn't much better.
+I decided to keep my $5$ pointers since I believe the naming convention helps prevent confusion, and there is virtually no performance difference.

+Finally on to the problem at hand.
+The conceptual notion of the implementation is not difficult, but I leave it to the pseudocode to show how this is done by the program.
+We start with `iter`, which is currently pointing at the first node we want to have in our final list.

 If we look ahead to its `next` node, we can see its `val` and compare it to that of the first node in `otherList`.
 If that value is still less than or equal, we already have it as the `next` to `finalList`, and that's exactly what we want, so we iterate through to the `next` node and repeat the process.
 We can continue to do so until finally the `val` for `iter`'s `next` node is greater than `otherList`'s:

  ```
  ol